 Many patients don’t think of caring for their scalp as being a part of their daily skincare routine, but if you’ve ever had to deal with dry scalp or dandruff, you know the importance of proper scalp care.
 These two common skin conditions are very similar, but they actually have different underlying causes.
 This means you may need to take different steps to treat your dry skin or dandruff.
 U.S. Dermatology Partners physician, Dr. Sam Awan works with patients at Center for Dermatology in Plano and McKinney, Texas, to improve their skin health every day.
 That includes offering great treatment options for dry scalp and dandruff.
-Keep reading to hear more about these conditions from Dr. Awan.
+Keep reading to hear more about Dandruff vs Dry Scalp, the differences, causes, and how to prevent both from Dr. Awan.

 What is Dry Scalp?